Charles Godfrey (courtier): Career

 Godfrey was returned as Member of Parliament for Malmesbury at the 1689 general election.
 In 1690 he stood unsuccessfully for Parliament at Westminster.
 He was returned at a by-election on 26 October 1691 as MP for Wycombe (also known as Chipping Wycombe) by his friend Thomas Wharton.
 He was returned again in 1695 and 1698.
 He was appointed Master of the Jewel Office in 1698.

 In 1704, he was appointed a Clerk of the Green Cloth a position in the British Royal Household and held the post for the rest of his life.
 The clerk acted as secretary of the Board of Green Cloth, and was therefore responsible for organising royal journeys and assisting in the administration of the Royal Household.

 He was returned as MP for Wycombe at the 1705 English general election.
 At the 1708 British general election, he was again returned as Whig MP for Wycombe, voting accordingly for naturalizing the Palatines in 1709 and for the impeachment of Dr Sacheverell in 1710.
 He was returned unopposed again at the 1710 British general election and voted for the ‘No Peace Without Spain’ motion on 7 December 1711, but against his party for the French commerce bill on 18 June 1713.
 Wharton refused to support him at the 1713 British general election and he was unable to find a seat elsewhere.

 Godfrey lived in Great Windmill Street near Piccadilly Circus, London.

 Death and legacy

 Godfrey died on 23 February 1714 while on a visit to Bath, Somerset and was buried in Bath Abbey.

 He and his wife had a son and two daughters.
-His son Francis predeceased him in 1712.
+His son Francis served as the MP for St. Mawes from 1705 till 1710, and predeceased Godfrey in 1712.
 His daughter Elizabeth married Edmund Dunch MP (1677–1719) and Charlotte married Hugh Boscawen, 1st Viscount Falmouth (1675–1734).